GrandUnifiedTheoryOfEverything/gutoe/README.md

 pip install -e .
 ```

-Alternatively, you can install the dependencies directly:
+Alternatively, you can install the mathematical dependencies manually:

 ```bash
 # Install dependencies